Grolleau-Benjamin/stree/README.md

 ### 🧭 Current state

-STree is currently in active development.
+Arbor is currently in active development.
 All CLI options are **planned**, but some are not yet implemented.

 | Option | Status | Description |